Trackwork Handbook

 I use blue masking tape to control the spread of the adhesive and to mask off locations where I don’t want adhesive (the location of throwbars, frogs, rail joiners, etc.).
 I remove the tape before laying down the track.

 Straight track should be just that—straight—and curves should be smooth and even.
 Track templates for straight track are available that are up to 18” long.
-Curved track templates are available in a variety of radii from Fast Tracks and can be purchased for larger curves and easements from Prawn Designs.
+Curved track templates are available in a variety of radii from Fast Tracks and can be purchased for curves and easements from Prawn Designs.
 Mark the centerline of the track on the track templates and slide them back and forth along the track, making sure that the centerline is where it should be and that the “shape” of the track is smooth and constant.
 Easements will cause a bit of a problem here, but adherence to the centerline will provide the necessary solution.
 You will need to mark the location of the beginning and the end of easements where straight and constant radius templates can't be used.

 6. Use track templates to keep straight track straight and curved track gracefully curved.